Blogs

 Here are steps from a proven program to incorporate this feedback cycle into your operations.

-I’ve been asked many times how to improve and sustain performance after the call model is built and training is complete.
-My answer is a consistent cycle of listening and coaching.
+Clients ask how to improve and sustain performance after the call model is built and training is complete.
+Our answer is a consistent cycle of listening and coaching.

 Implement a Listening Program with Tools for Consistency